shufanhe/MyRecipe/docs/iteration_report_5.md

 1. Shufan:
    - Notifications for Creators
    - Front-end for homepage
-   - Allowing users to edit and delete their likes and reviews
+   - Allowing users to edit and delete their reviews
 2. Khanh:
-   - Creator profiles, allowing other users to see profiles.
+   - Allowing users to see each others' profiles.
-   - Front-end user account
+   - Front-end for user account
-   - Updated redirect to better html page rather than give 401 page.
-   - Follow users
+   - Warning message to tell useres they need an account in order to post/like etc. (instead of giving 401 page).
 3. Diana:
-   - Implement user preferences
+   - Implement user preferences: users can enter allergies and dietary restrictions so that the posts that contain those ingredients will not show up when the user searches for recipes.
    - Finish up front end for categories

 Completed Work
 ----------------
 1. Shufan:
-   - Front-end for homepage
+   - Front-end for homepage: Changed buttons to icons on the navbar, slideshow, redisigned recipe of the day, added footer
+   - Edit reviews
+   - Delete reviews
-   - Allowing users to edit and delete their likes and reviews
+   - Notifications for users when someone likes/reviews their recipe
 2. Khanh:
-   -  Creator profiles, allowing others users to see user profiles.
+   -  Allowing users to see eachothers' profiles
-   -  Follow users
 3. Diana:
    - No tasks completed, still in progress.

 Still Needs Completion
 ----------------
 1. Shufan:
-   - Notifications for creators - format better since it is showing just text.
-   - Homepage front-end slideshow.
-Will show a slideshow of different foods to people.
-   - Orange dot on notification icon is on forever, needs to go away once notifications have been opened.
+   - Refine creator notifications: red dot on icon should only show up if there is unread notifications; Make sure users can view the accont of the user who liked/reviewed their recipe by clicking on the user name and view the recipe by clicking on the image, after those tasks are done.
+   - Unit tests for edit/delete reviews, and notifications.
 2. Khanh:
    - Frontend for user account page - make it user accessible.
-   - Updated redirect to better html page rather than give 401 page.
+   - Warning message to tell useres they need an account in order to post/like etc. (instead of giving 401 page).
 3. Diana:
    - Implement user preferences - decided to go with the tag route.
 Having issues with the schema and how to structure it in the database.
 I will go to office hours this week to get help with this.
-   - Front-end categories - having issues with how to format the recipes since we are using a for loop to add them.
+   - Front-end for categories page - having issues with how to format the recipes since we are using a for loop to add them.

 Troubles/Issues/Roadblocks
 ----------------
-1. Struggling with bootstrap, formating the cards that we are using for recipes.
-Formating things in the correct position, sometimes they don't land in the exact position we need.
-Sizing of pictures, for example logout button was huge, had to work on sizing it correctly.
+1. Had some troubles with bootstrap, formating the cards that we are using for recipes.
+Formating things in the correct position.
+Sizing of pictures and icons.
 2. Diana - Schema/database.
 Adding tags is something new to me specifically adding it to our database and joining things together.
 I need to get extra help to work on this.
-3. Adding the feature of uploading an image.
-It was a new thing that Shufan was working on and it kind of got her stuck, but asked Khanh for help.
+3. Shufan tried to work on uploading image for recipes but didn't end up working, did not have enough time so prioritized the assigned tasks.

 Adjustments to Overall Design
 ----------------
-1. Added a new feature of allowing users to follow each other.
+1. No adjustment.

 Helpful Tools & Approaches
 ----------------